GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex13_gene_annotation_part1.md

 #### HMM-profiling of domains

-An alternate method for attributing function to query sequences it to consider them as a collection of independently functioning protein folding domains.
+An alternate method for attributing function to query sequences is to consider them as a collection of independently functioning protein folding domains.
 This is the approach used in the [HMMer](http://hmmer.org/) software, and the *Pfam*, *TIGRfam*, and *PANTHER* databases.
 In these analyses, the database consists not of individual sequences, but of Hidden Markov models built from a collection of proteins that share a common domain.
 These profiles build out a statistical map of the amino acid transitions (from position to position), variations (differences at a position), and insertions/deletions between positions in the domain across the different observations in the training database and apply these maps to the query data.

 These exercises will take place in the `10.gene_annotation_and_coverage/` folder.